 Promotion and reporting

-Promotional material items such as bookmarks, brochures, magnets and showbags are available to order for your event or activity.
+Promotional material items such as bookmarks, brochures, magnets, seniors promotional cards and showbags are available to order for your event or activity.

 IMPORTANT!
 Don't forget to report your event or activity via our online form.

 Twitter, Facebook and other forms of social media are effective methods of communication.
 You could use these channels to provide links to useful online resources in order to promote legal information.